openstack-infra/zuul/doc/source/user/jobs.rst

 Return Values
 -------------

-The job may return some values to Zuul to affect its behavior.
-To return a value, use the *zuul_return* Ansible module in a job playbook.
+A job may return some values to Zuul to affect its behavior and for use by other jobs..
+To return a value, use the ``zuul_return`` Ansible module in a job playbook.
 For example:

 .. code-block:: yaml